 Why You Should Care About Dividend Growth

-A dividend program, in and of itself, is a powerful statement by corporate management about their company’s ability to generate profits—specifically, it implies that they expect to produce enough in earnings on a regular basis that they can share some of it with us.
+When a company starts up a dividend program, that in and of itself is a powerful statement by corporate management about that company’s ability to generate profits.
+If logically implies that they expect their business to regularly produce a level of earnings so high, they can afford to share some of it with us.

-But a company that started paying us a dollar per share one year, then raised it every year after that, would look a lot more attractive, for several reasons:
+But what if a company started paying us a dollar per share one year, then raised it every year after that?
+I’d argue that would look a lot more attractive, for several reasons:

 Put simply: Regular dividend growth signals a higher caliber of operations (and thus potentially a higher caliber of stock), and it puts more money in our pockets.
 That’s a lot to love.